hack-technicolor/hack-technicolor/docs/Unlock Functionality.md

 !!! note "Firmware 16.3"
     Firmware version 16.3.x works the best in terms of xDSL sync and compatibility.
 Use if available

-If you're on VDSL you may be able to speed up your sync times by removing redundant DSL profiles so the integrated modem does not even try to use them.
+If you're on VDSL you may be able to speed up your sync times by removing redundant DSL profiles so the integrated Gateway does not even try to use them.

 **Don't do this if you're still on ADSL!**